biohank/CRISPR_screen_analysis/README.md

 (1) Combine four fastq.gz files with the same header, but four different flow cell lane numbers into single fastq.gz file.
 This works for all fastq.gz files in a designated folder

-python GetSingleReadFastq.py <folder with demultiplexed fastq.gz files from bcl2fastq demultiplexing>
+python GetSingleReadFastq.py <folder with demultiplexed fastq.gz files>

 ex) python GetSingleReadFastq.py ../fastq/Batch_retest/